GoogleChrome/web.dev/content/path/reliable/identify-resources-via-network-panel/codelab-explore-network-panel.md

 This codelab walks you through the process of interpreting all of the network traffic for a more involved sample application.
-At the end of the exercise, you'lll have the skills you need to figure out _what_ your own web application's loading, and _when_ each of the requests are being made.
+At the end of the exercise, you'll have the skills you need to figure out _what_ your own web application's loading, and _when_ each of the requests are being made.

 Note: The screenshots and instructions in this codelab assume that you're